yeagerist-123/Tiny_ML_accelerator/README.md

 | `controller_fsm.v` | Control | Timing, State Logic, & Synchronization |
 | `top_tinyml.v` | Integration | Top-level SoC Interface & Routing |

-# 🚀 Replication Guide: RTL-to-Sign-off Flow
+# 🚀 Replication Guide: execution of our ip Flow

 This guide provides the necessary system requirements and step-by-step commands to replicate the synthesis and verification of the TinyML Accelerator using the **SkyWater 130nm PDK**.